Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks: Related works

 \subsection{Video classification}

 A typical pipeline for video classification task involves three core components: 1) {A feature extractor}, 2) Temporal modeling layer and 3) Classification layer.
-The \textit{feature extractor} is used to capture abstract features from the given video frames and can consist of a 2D (\cite{krizhevsky2012imagenet,he2016deep}) or 3D CNN with one (\cite{karpathy2014large}) or multiple branches (\cite{simonyan2014two}) depending on the nature of the input (\textit{i.e.}, RGB and/or optical flow).
+The \textit{feature extractor} is used to capture abstract features from the given video frames and can consist of a 2D (\cite{krizhevsky2012imagenet,he2016deep}) or 3D CNN with one (\cite{karpathy2014large}) or multiple branches (\cite{simonyan2014two}) depending on the nature of the input (RGB and/or optical flow).
 Further, the \textit{temporal modeling layer} learns temporal interactions between frame-wise features and summarizes the features.
 Naive pooling (\cite{wang2016temporal}), recurrent aggregation (\cite{wu2015modeling}) or RNN/LSTM layers (\cite{donahue2015long}) are some of the prevalent temporal modeling layers.
 Finally, the \textit{classification layer} takes the summarized features as input and classifies into a set of predefined categories.
 Typically a set of linear layers with output nodes equal to the number of classes is used as a classification layer.

-Initial attempts (\cite{yue2015beyond,donahue2015long}) to find better temporal modeling scheme either used a naive temporal average pooling or RNN/LSTM layers to capture temporal information.
-Recent methods use attention mechanism to model temporal dependency due to its strong empirical performance in other vision and NLP tasks. \cite{kalfaoglu2020late} used a BERT-style self-attention mechanism and pooling strategy to learn temporal modeling and shown promising performance improvement.
+Initial attempts (\cite{yue2015beyond,donahue2015long}) to find better temporal modeling schemes either used a naive temporal average pooling or RNN/LSTM layers to capture the temporal information.
+Recent methods use attention mechanisms to model temporal dependency due to its strong empirical performance in other vision and NLP tasks. \cite{kalfaoglu2020late} used a BERT-style self-attention mechanism and pooling strategy to learn temporal modeling and showed promising performance improvement.
 In our work, we adopt \cite{kalfaoglu2020late} as our baseline network and attempt to study the effectiveness of the COSAM module in this method.